PMinhDuc/gscam/README.md

 # gscam
 gscam is am email template you can use to send a phishing email like it's from Google.
 Use for Google users only.

-TO-DO: Email address of your victim you going to send this to;
+TO-DO1: Email address of your victim you going to send this to;

 TO-DO2: The victim's secondary email address;